 Collaborative-Based

-This technique implemented in variety of commercial systems, where the recommendations are based on “mutual taste” as represented by previous ratings of users to items, with the assumption that users who agreed in the past on item ratings are likely to agree again in the future, in some case the ratings is binary (like/dislike) like Pandora or real-valued indicating degree of preference like movie rating in IMDB.
-Some of the most important systems using this technique are GroupLens/NetPerceptions [Resnick et al. 1994], Ringo/Firefly [Shardanand & Maes,1995], Tapestry [Goldberg et al. 1992] and Recommender [Hill et al. 1995].
+This technique implemented in variety of commercial systems, where the recommendations are based on “mutual taste” as represented by previous ratings of users to items, with the assumption that users who agreed in the past on item ratings are likely to agree again in the future, in some case the ratings is binary (like/dislike) like Pandora or real-valued indicating degree of preference like movie rating in IMDB [ref].
+Some of the most important systems using this technique are GroupLens/NetPerceptions [Resnick et al. 1994], Ringo/Firefly [Shardanand & Maes 1995], Tapestry [Goldberg et al. 1992] and Recommender [Hill et al. 1995].
 These systems can be memory-based, some use users to compare against each other use direct approach or other measure.
 Other system use model-based which a model is derived from the historical rating data to make predictions [Breese et al. 1998].
 Model-based recommenders have used a variety of learning techniques including neural networks [Jennings & Higuchi, 1993], latent semantic indexing [Foltz, 1990], and Bayesian networks [Condliff, et al. 1999].

 Collaborative techniques is are completely independent of any machine-readable representation of the objects being recommended, and work well for complex objects such as music and movies where variations in taste are responsible for much of the variation in preferences.
-Schafer et al. [] call this “people-to-people correlation.
+Schafer et al. [1999] call this “people-to-people correlation.

-Collaborative-based disadvantages – This approach suffers from the cold start problem- when recommendation is needed to new user when we have very few data on him or about a new item
+Collaborative-based disadvantages – This approach suffers from the cold start problem- when recommendation is needed to new user when we have very few data on him or about a new item.

+Hybrid systems

-Hybrid systems – ”Hybrid recommender systems combine two or more recommendation techniques to gain better performance with fewer of the drawbacks of any individual one” [burke 2002].
+”Hybrid recommender systems combine two or more recommendation techniques to gain better performance with fewer of the drawbacks of any individual one” [burke 2002].
 Since hybrid systems are combination of several techniques they have the abilities to overcome on each techniques weakness.

 Burke [2002] surveys additional common technique like Demographic , Utility-based and Knowledge-based .
-Recommender systems are commonly based on some personalize estimating rating technique which saved on internal data information while recommendation algorithm is gain throw users rating.[ Adomavicius et al 2002] .
+Recommender systems are commonly based on some personalize estimating rating technique which saved on internal data information while recommendation algorithm is gain throw users rating [ Adomavicius et al. 2002] .

 Graphs as data structures

 Graph is a representation of a set of objects where some pairs of the objects are connected by links The interconnected objects are represented by mathematical abstractions called vertices, and the links that connect some pairs of vertices are called edges (Wikipedia 2012 ).
-Graphs are widely used for modeling complicated data, including chemical compounds, protein interactions, XML documents, and multimedia [jiang 2007], main advantage of deploying graph in computerize systems is the abilities to automatically traverse and reason on it.
+Graphs are widely used for modeling complicated data, including chemical compounds, protein interactions, XML documents, and multimedia [jiang 2007], main advantage of deploying graph in computerized systems is the abilities to automatically traverse and reason on it.
 Used graph is to reduce analysis of source-target implantation based on web linked hierarchy (MapReduce problem) [Dean & Ghemawat 2004] .

 Graph traversal